MEMBERSHIP POLICIES AND PROCEDURES

 - A US Coast Guard approved Personal Floatation Device of at least Type III must be worn at all times while on the dock and on the water.

-- Appropriate footwear must be worn at all times.
+- Closed toed shoes must be worn at all times.

 - All participants will protect themselves sufficiently from prolonged exposure to the sun.
 In the case of young junior sailors, it is the responsibility of the parent to send the child to class fully prepared (sunscreen applied, sunglasses, hats, and water bottles).